Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 - Choose a roadside marker, like a tree or sign
 Note when the car ahead passes the marker
-- Count how many seconds it takes you to pass the same marker If it's less than three seconds, increase your following distance
+- Count how many seconds it takes you to pass the same marker If it's less than three seconds, increase your following distance decrease your speed.

 When to increase the following distance:
 - You should increase the following distance when driving in adverse conditions, such as heavy traffic or bad weather.